All Episodes

 They went about the process in the summer of 2020 of meeting with big tech companies every single week, warning them they may be victims of a disinformation campaign.

-It may be about Hunter, it may be about Joe Biden.
+It may be about Joe Biden.

-That it was authentic, that it was real, that they had verified such.
+And they would not tell them what they knew to be true, that it was authentic, that it was real, that they had verified such.

 Is that putting cinder blocks on the scale of an election?

-It it certainly sounds like it, Sean, and it is really important that we get to the bottom of all this, that all appropriate material is declassified and released.
+It certainly sounds like it, Sean, and it is really important that we get to the bottom of all this, that all appropriate material is declassified and released.

 It really is necessary to expose what happened and hold those people to account.

-Even if let's say a statute of limitations has exposed, hold them publicly to account so it never happens again.
+Even if, let's say, a statute of limitations has exposed, hold them publicly to account so it never happens again.

 It's pretty unbelievable.

-And you know, now that we're learning from Cash Patel that the FBI ra raid on Mar-a-Lago, uh, literally, he determined that it was illegal, and he said, now's the time for accountability.
+And, you know, now that we're learning from Cash Patel that the FBI raid on Mar-a-Lago, literally, he determined that it was illegal.

 He said there was no constitutional basis, no lawful predicate for it.